magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 To enhance user experience in managing profiles, consider these strategies:

 * **Simplify Password Resets**:
-  * Provide clear, user-friendly interfaces for resetting passwords.
+  * Provide clear user-friendly interfaces for resetting passwords.
   * Include instructions and validation steps to avoid errors during the process.
   * Notify users via email when their password has been successfully reset.